PanJan44/mapacen.pl/README.md

 ## Overview
 Once you enter the site, you can create a new account or log in to existing one.
-Validation of input data is implemented in both frontend and backend layers.
+Validation of the input data is implemented in both frontend and backend.
 For example, email and password must match a regex.
 Moreover, account will not be created if input email already exists in the database.

 ![registration](https://i.postimg.cc/GmNrhLB0/rejestracja.png)